umbralcalc/anglersim/notes.md

 **To dos on the data side here:**

-**Refactor the underlying python code to make the typing much clearer and create a streamlit app instead of this Jupyter notebook to do all of this inference**

 1. Code up negative binomial MCMC to obtain the $\ln \langle n_i(a,t)\rangle$ values for each species as above.
 2. Code up fitting a Gaussian correlated posterior profile to the $\ln \langle n_i(a,t)\rangle$ posterior for each species.
 3. Get new data on species death rates and recreational freshwater angling!!!